cmsteffey/340-team2/doc/Magicoach SRS.md

 #### 3.2.3 Reliability
 500-type errors will be returned at an average of 0.5% of requests or lower, not including scheduled maintenance windows.
 This error rate will be tracked.

 #### 3.2.4 Availability
-Specify the factors required to guarantee a defined availability level for the entire system such as checkpoint, recovery, and restart.
-(You do this one)
+Any maintenecne or planned downtimes will be mentioned with a banner on the home page at least a week before the down time is going to happen.
+Down time will be planned to take place in off hours in order to affect the least possible number of users.
+In the event of an unplanned down time there will be mention of it throughout other social media platforms to let the users know what is going on with the site.

 #### 3.2.5 Compliance
 Specify the requirements derived from existing standards or regulations

 #### 3.2.6 Cost